-- Continuous outreach to all families - Cultural liaison position for connecting with Spanish-speaking families - Expand Presence on ParentSquare and social media platforms. - Parent engagement meetings - Strategic planning meetings (with parents and communitγ stakeholders) - Expand Wifi hotspot loan program - Continue to improve 1-to-1 Chromebook program - Expand transportation services - Innovative practices: Support learning for all students despite learning needs or conditions

-Modern Classroom Project practices in classes
+- Continuous outreach to all families - Cultural liaison position for connecting with Spanish-speaking families - Expand Presence on ParentSquare and social media platforms. - Parent engagement meetings - Strategic planning meetings (with parents and communitγ stakeholders) - Expand Wifi hotspot loan program - Continue to improve 1-to-1 Chromebook program - Expand transportation services - Innovative practices: Support learning for all students despite learning needs or conditions - Modern Classroom Project practices in classes

 - Asynchronous, self-paced learning (students who are absent can come back where they left off) - Masterγ based grading - Build in Accommodation/Modification: "must do, should do, aspire to do - Access curriculum online - Anchor texts in advisory: Reference common themes in all classes.
 Students earn LA credit for reading/reflection/analysis/discussion in class and/or online (if they are absent).
-Feature BIPOC authors. - Personalized growth plans for all students - Expand scope of "Life Plan" and "Senior Project" classes. - Add staff and funding in specific keγ roles (e-learning lead, stipends for coaching and clubs, additional teachers to minimize class size)
+Feature BIPOC authors. - Personalized growth plans (PGPs) for all students - Expand scope of "Life Plan" and "Senior Project" classes. - Add staff and funding in specific keγ roles (e-learning lead, stipends for coaching and clubs, additional teachers to minimize class size) - Transitions program helps students with IEPs who are significantlγ behind in credits graduate with a diploma.

-AAHS teachers have weekly curriculum meetings (GenEd/Spec).
+AHA teachers have weekly curriculum meetings (GenEd/Spec).
 Each week all general education teachers, as well as two special education teachers, meet to discuss academic goals, curriculum, teaching struggles, etc. The teachers adjust curriculum and teaching strategies after each meeting.
 They also meet for "project tuning" sessions in which they pitch new unit ideas and get them finely tuned by other teachers.

-AAHS operates around strong Advisory Groups, where a teacher works closely with their student group to advise and guide their educational progress.
+AHA operates around strong Advisory Groups, where a teacher works closely with their student group to advise and guide their educational progress.
 For each student, the advisor monitors the student's attendance, coursework, individual project completion (if applicable), and credits earned.
 Graduation plans are developed between the student, and the advisor and the advisor monitors progress quarterly and yearly.

 In the 2019-2020 school year, the school leadership identified a problem with course offerings.
-Many students come to AAHS behind in credits.
+Many students come to AHA behind in credits.
 With such a small learning community, not all credit types are offered during every quarter throughout the year.
 Some courses are offered only once.
 This results in scheduling conflicts, specifically for students who need specific credits to graduate.
 Advisors utilized a credit tracking tool to verify student course needs.
 The curriculum committee also updated a protocol for offering credits through independent student projects to both allow for seniors to earn credits needed for graduation and maintain academic rigor.
 Additionally, the school updated course codes in its SIS allowing for better tracking and planning of credit needs for individual students and the student population as a whole.
 The process of analyzing and updating the school's system of offering credit was stalled during the 2020-2021 school year due to a necessary focus on providing online instruction during distance learning.
+In the 2021-2022 school year the school developed and provided a new type of corse the help students who had missed credits during virtual learning.
+This "Master Class" extended the curriculum developed in "The Nest" class (implemented during virtual learning in the 2020-2021 school year) to an in-person classroom.
+Students were able to earn up to 6 missed credits from this class.
+Instead of completing full courses, teachers were able to assess students' current levels and focus on specific skills needed to prove mastery make up credits that may have been only narrowly missed.
+Due to the success of this class and how it helped students, the school's curriculum committee plans to revisit it in FY23.